 Empowering people and settings

-The 27th residential Summer School will be held in Perugia, Italy, hosted by the Experimental Center for Health Promotion and Education, in collaboration with CERSAL, Umbria Region, Municipality of Perugia and Orvieto.
-The course will be held from 16 July – 28 July 2018.
+The 27th residential Summer School was held in Perugia, Italy, hosted by the Experimental Center for Health Promotion and Education, in collaboration with CERSAL, Umbria Region, Municipality of Perugia and Orvieto.
+The course was held from 16 July – 28 July 2018.

 Read here about the Concha Colomer Symposium 2018